jiyorude/jsAlgorithmics/README.md

 # jsAlgorithmics
-Collection of various JavaScript Algorithmic Challenges I solved in order to practice JavaScript.
+A repo containing 100 coding challenges I solved in order to better understand JavaScript.